Nitsuke – Teri Braise-

 Nitsuke is a very popular fish cooking in Japan.
-I would translate the word into “Teri Boil” in English.
+I would translate the word into “Teri Braise” in English, even though we don’t use oil like in braise.

 It goes well with any fish.
 Especially popular with demersal fish.